-4.1 CKY offers a stimulating and challenging range of courses and can accommodate students with a range of academic abilities, provided they are able to adequately access and benefit from our curriculum.
-We make this determination primarily by reviewing an outside applicant's school records and teacher recommendations.

-4.2 Admission to Year 11 is based on IGCSE grades attained in full courses.

-4.3 The equivalency of other qualifications obtained will be taken into consideration.

-4.4 For progression to Year 11, students are expected to attain a minimum of 6Cs in the IGCSE.
+- 4.1 CKY offers a stimulating and challenging range of courses and can accommodate students with a range of academic abilities, provided they are able to adequately access and benefit from our curriculum.
+We make this determination primarily by reviewing an outside applicant's school records and teacher recommendations. - 4.2 Admission to Year 11 from Y10 in CKY is based on Cambridge IGCSE grades attained in full courses. - 4.3 The equivalency of other qualifications obtained will be taken into consideration for insert students. - 4.4 For progression to IB Diploma, students are expected to attain a minimum of 3Bs and 3Cs in the Cambridge IGCSE with additional requirements stated below: - i.
+A minimum of grade B in Cambridge IGCSE for all Higher Level subjects, except Mathematics: - ii.
+A minimum of grade A in Cambridge IGCSE Mathematics for Higher Level Mathematics: - iii.
+A minimum of grade C in Cambridge IGCSE for all Standard Level subjects, except ab initio.

-For IB course selection, students are expected to attain

-- i. a minimum of grade B in IGCSE for all Higher Level subjects, except Mathematics; - ii. a minimum of Grade A in IGCSE Mathematics for Higher Level Mathematics. - iii. a minimum of grade C in IGCSE for all Standard Level subjects; - iv. a minimum of grade B in Science (Double Award) or in TWO Science subjects for the selection of more than one Group 4 subject.

-Students who do not meet the above course selection requirement are advised to opt for the IB Certificates.
+For students who do not meet the above course selection requirement but achieved minimum of 6Cs for their chosen IBDP subjects in their respective Cambridge IGCSE grades are advised to opt for the IB Certificates.

-4.5 In the event that a student cannot demonstrate the basic admission requirement stated in clause 4.4, each case will be reviewed on its merits to determine whether a DP would be beneficial to that student.

-4.6 As part of the application process, a pastoral teacher (form tutor) of the student is required to confirm their potential for completing and learning from the core aspects of the DP.

-4.7 CKY School will do its best to devise an appropriate DP programme for each student.

-4.8 Should the unexpected situation arise where a student was found to be not suitable to embark upon the DP, a course of certificates would be offered which would enable that student to attend a limited range of post-secondary courses.
+- 4.5 In the event that a student cannot demonstrate the basic admission requirement stated in clause 4.4, each case will be reviewed on its merits to determine whether a DP would be beneficial to that student. - 4.6 As part of the application process, a pastoral teacher (form tutor) of the student is required to confirm their potential for completing and learning from the core aspects of the DP. - 4.7 CKY School will do its best to devise an appropriate DP programme for each student. - 4.8 Should the unexpected situation arise where a student was found to be not suitable to embark upon the DP, a course of certificates would be offered which would enable that student to attend a limited range of post-secondary courses.